codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 ---

 # World's Strongest Architecture
 In July 2016 Eddie Hall achieved something no man before him had, managing to deadlift 500kg (or half a ton).
+This article is for those who want to improve their decision making when it comes to software architecture.